Presbyopia-Correcting IOLs FAQ

 How can I improve my chance of a successful outcome if I choose to undergo cataract surgery with a presbyopia-correcting IOL?

-Most cataract surgeons are highly skilled when it comes to familiar techniques associated with monofocal or single-vision IOLs.
-But if you want a good outcome with a multifocal or accommodating IOL, you should make sure your eye surgeon is committed to this technology and has undergone appropriate training.
-Also, you should thoroughly discuss your IOL options, potential risks and any concerns with your eye surgeon prior to cataract surgery.
+Most cataract surgeons are highly skilled when it comes to familiar techniques associated with conventional monofocal IOLs.
+But if you want a good outcome with a multifocal IOL or accommodating IOL, you should make sure your surgeon is committed to presbyopia-correcting IOL technology and has undergone appropriate training in performing cataract surgery with these premium intraocular lenses.